Last Updated on April 15, 2026 by Indoor Plant Nook

 | Virkon S / F10SC | Very High | Low | Moderate | Collections, nurseries, outbreaks |

 Clean tools.
-Healthy roots.
+Healthy trees.
 Better bonsai.